 Other son's make their fathers proud by winning trophies -> other sons

 Settings — is this reader grounded in 'real' scenes?

-Conclusion — a summary of how this reader personally felt about your opening.
+Conclusion — a summary of how this reader personally felt about your chapter.

-Thank you for sharing your opening chapter.
+Thank you for sharing your chapter.
 Good luck with your writing.

 This was a review from "The Novel Workshop "